QR6.1.4 Physical Realism

 Quantum waves that aren’t physical predict physical event probabilities.

-Physical realism survives because physicists think that science needs it and scientists think that physics needs it, yet neither statement is actually true:
+Physical realism survives because physicists think that science needs it and scientists think that physics needs it, yet neither is actually true:

 b.
 Scientists think that physics requires physical causes, but this isn’t true either as quantum science predicts physical events from non-physical quantum waves.